michaelpalumbo/forkingpaths/public/help/gestureEditor.md

 - Exact values can be viewed by howvering a gesture node and viewing in the editor toolbar

 You can:
-- 🖱 Click or drag points to preview their value visuall and audibly (its a little clunky atm, you need to grab+drag the node from slightly above its top)
+- Click or drag points to preview their value visuall and audibly (its a little clunky atm, you need to grab+drag the node from slightly above its top)
-- ▶️ Press the play button to hear the full gesture
+- Press the play button to hear the full gesture
-- 🔁 Loop gestures during playback
+- Loop gestures during playback
-- ✏️ Drag points vertically to adjust their value (horizontal editing is not yet supported)
+- Drag points vertically to adjust their value (horizontal editing is not yet supported)
 - Zoom in using your mouse scrollwheel
 - Pan using click+drag anywhere within the whitespace

-No edits are committed to history until you click **Save** — allowing for free experimentation.
+No edits are saved to the Patch History until you click **Save**

 ---